andrewgazelka/PGA-Tests/README.md

 MacOS.
 Instead I had to change it to `#include "SDL.h"`.

 ### inline functions
 I didn't want all of my code in the same file.
-Many of the library functions were defined in header files and some did not have the `inline` keyword which led to linking errors.
+Several of the library functions were defined in header files and some did not have the `inline` keyword which led to linking errors.
+To fix this, I needed to add the `inline` keyword to prevent the compiler thinking there were multiple definitions.